jwiede/cookiecutter-pyvanguard/{{cookiecutter.repo_name}}/CONTRIBUTING.md

 ## Get Started!
 Ready to contribute?
 Here's how to set up `{{ cookiecutter.project_name }}` for local development.

-> Over time my ambition is to provide a reproducable and automated setup through Vagrant.

 1. Fork the [{{ cookiecutter.github_username }}/{{ cookiecutter.repo_name }}][repo] repo on GitHub

 2. Clone your fork locally: